masher92/UKCP18/Regridding/ReadMe.md

 </p>
 <p align="center">  <p align="center">

-Hourly rainfall accumulations in the observations and across the model ensemble members for a range of percentile thresholds are shown in Fig. 5.4.
-The inclusion of all hours in Fig. 5.4a and Fig. 5.4c results in the 90th percentile precipitation accumulation, for both the observations and the model ensembles, being <0.1mm/hr.
-This is due to the high proportion of dry hours, with 0mm of rainfall falling in 9.8% of observed hours and 10.3% of modelled hours across all ensemble members.
-Excluding dry hours with <0.1mm/hr in Fig. 5.4b and 5.4d allows the inclusion of heavier rainfall events.
-However, there are some disadvantages not considering all hours, and alternatively higher percentiles could be used to capture these more extreme events.
+Hourly rainfall accumulations in the observations and across the model ensemble members for a range of percentile thresholds are plotted below.
+In the left hand plot all hours are included, whereas in the right hand plot only wet hours with rainfall >0.1mm/hr are included.
 <p align="center">
   <img src="Figs/percentile_thresholds_allhours.png" width="300" />
   <img src="Figs/percentile_thresholds_wethours.png" width="300" />
 </p>
 <p align="center">   <p align="center">